logo2

 In Apr 1902, John Knivel and Mat D. Wertin visited Eagle River to overlook the old brewery with the possibility of it being operated again (40), but it didn't happen.

-Follow the history of Frank Jr. and John Knivel on the Red Jacket Bottling Works page.
+Follow the history of Frank Jr. and John Knivel with Red Jacket Bottling Works.

 1. anonymous.
 1883.
 History of the Upper Peninsula of Michigan.
 The Western Historical Company.
 Chicago, IL.